 9. Sleeping Bear Point Trail

-The Sleeping Bear Point Trail is another spot where you’ll find plenty of loose, sandy terrain.
+The Sleeping Bear Point Trail has plenty of loose, sandy terrain.
 This one is a little shorter than the Dune Climb at 2.8 miles, and if you begin the loop clockwise further from the dunes, it starts out with some more packed sand and a little shade.

-Many recommend hiking this trail in a counterclockwise fashion, which arrives much more quickly at a spur trail to a less-visited beach along Lake Michigan.
+Many recommend hiking this trail counterclockwise, which arrives much more quickly at a spur trail to a less-visited beach along Lake Michigan.
 The spur trail entails about 0.5 miles of hiking to reach the beach.

 You’ll be able to catch a glimpse of the Manitou Islands off in the distance into Lake Michigan.

-We’d recommend the opposite, clockwise loop, for a sunset hike.
-Begin with plenty of time before sunset, and head out beginning on the shaded, packed section of trail.
-You’ll head up out and over some of the dunes for spectacular lookouts with beautiful lighting.
+Begin with plenty of time before sunset and head out on the shaded, packed section of trail.
+You’ll head up and over some of the dunes for spectacular lookouts with beautiful lighting.
 Then, after crossing lots of loose sand dunes, stop and take a break to enjoy a beautiful sunset from the top of the dune before heading back to your car.

-Even though the beach along this trail isn’t as busy as some of the others, there isn’t anything else really notable about it.
+Even though the beach along this trail is more relaxed than some others, nothing else is really notable about it.
 You won’t miss much by skipping it.

-You could also pack a small blanket and a snack to enjoy a little picnic with an absolutely fantastic view.
+Pack a small blanket and a snack to enjoy a picnic with a fantastic view.

 Pets are not permitted on this trail during the summer months from April 15 to August 15 due to piping plover breeding (A piping plover is a small bird, in case you’re wondering what that is!).